viavario/compsyclient/README.md

 #### `searchByRegistrationNumber(string $registrationNumber): ?CompsyResult`

 Searches compsy.be for a psychologist by their registration number.
 Returns a `CompsyResult` on success, or `null` if no match was found.
 Throws a `\RuntimeException` if the HTTP request fails.

+#### `fetchDetail(CompsyResult $result): CompsyResult`

+Fetches the detail page for a result and populates its registration periods.
+Returns the same result object, enriched with registration data.
+Throws a `\RuntimeException` if the HTTP request fails.

 ---